kijiproject/kiji/kiji-schema-shell/README.md

 =======

 * Export `$KIJI_HOME` to point to your KijiSchema installation.
+  If you source `kiji-env.sh` in the BentoBox, this is taken care of.
 * Run `bin/kiji-schema-shell`

 This command takes a few options (e.g., to load a script out of a file).